QUICK SUMMARY:

 What To Tell Your Clients

-Although the bounce rate metric will remain, the data points will change.
+Although the bounce rate metric will remain, the data points have changed.

-Your clients will likely see a significant shift in the bounce rate numbers in their client reports in GA4 vs UA, so it’s important that they understand that this difference is based on how that metric is being tracked and not based on a change in user behavior.
+Your clients may have noticed a significant shift in the bounce rate numbers in their client reports in GA4 vs the outdated UA data, so it’s important that they understand that this difference is based on how that metric is being tracked and not based on a change in user behavior.

 AgencyAnalytics, for instance, automates your data-retrieval process by putting your clients’ real-time metrics into intuitive dashboards like this one.